Boost Your Interpersonal Savvy

 How strong are your people skills?
-Do they come easily to you or do you get dinged on interpersonal skills in performance reviews?
+Do they come easily to you, or do you get dinged on interpersonal skills in performance reviews?

-A new CCL guidebook, Interpersonal Savvy: Building and Maintaining Solid Working Relationships, offers a practical approach for improving how others view you and experience your people skills.
+Our guidebook, Interpersonal Savvy: Building and Maintaining Solid Working Relationships, offers a practical approach for improving how others view you and experience your people skills.
 Rather than digging deep into your emotions or personality, it focuses on behaviors that make a difference.

 What can you do to change perceptions?
-For example, to promote trustworthiness you should guard information that was given to you in confidence.
+For example, to promote trustworthiness, you should guard information that was given to you in confidence.
 You could also find sincere ways to talk positively about others — both to them and to others.
 Trust others — share your own experiences and feelings.

 3. Identify red-flag scenarios.

 What situations get you into interpersonal trouble?
 When are you most likely to undermine your best efforts?
 Often, red-flag scenarios are tied to feeling rushed or boxed in.
 You might need results in a hurry, especially if you feel the stakes are high or that you’re personally vulnerable, and start issuing orders rather than actively listening to understand the ideas of others.
 If you know what’s most likely to have you behaving in ways that don’t help your interpersonal goals and may undermine the leadership image you’d like to convey, you stand a chance of stopping yourself before you react.

 Find one or more sources of support for your efforts — people to help you clarify what you’re doing, encourage you, and point out when they see improvement (and when they don’t).

 Above all, boosting your interpersonal savvy can help you become a more effective, emotionally intelligent leader who can bring out the best in others.

 Ready to Take the Next Step?